Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Data and Experiments

 \subsubsection{Semi-Supervised Contrastive Training}

 The proposed semi-supervised contrastive learning model was adopted from the SimSiam network with major modifications on the loss function.
-The optimizer used was SGD optimizer initialized with learning rate = 0.1, weight decay = 0.0001, and momentum = 0.9.
-The training dataset of unlabeled images had a batch size = 512, while the labeled dataset had a batch size = 16.
-The mixed-precision training features were integrated into our network to boost the training process.
-The model was trained for 200 epochs.
-The output for this model was a 2048 dimensional feature from the input images.
-All the training in this paper was conducted on a workstation with Intel Xeon Gold 5118 2.30 GHz CPU, 383 GB memory, and 2 NVIDIA GeForce RTX 2080 Ti GPU (11.0 GB dedicated GPU memory).
+The optimizer used was the SGD optimizer which was initialized with a learning rate = 0.1, weight decay = 0.0001, and momentum = 0.9.
+The training dataset of the unlabeled images had a batch size = 512, while the labeled dataset had a batch size = 16.
+The Mixed-precision training features were integrated into our network in order to boost the training process.

+The model was trained for 200 epochs with approximately 100 training hours.
+The 100 training hours were computed by a workstation with Intel Xeon Gold 5118 2.30 GHz CPU, 383 GB memory, and two NVIDIA GeForce RTX 2080 Ti GPU (11.0 GB dedicated GPU memory).

-\subsubsection{Supervised Fine-tuning and Testing}
+\subsubsection{Supervised Fine-Tuning and Testing}

-After pre-training the model using the unannotated data, an additional single linear layer was fined tuned with labeled data.
-The F1 score and balanced accuracy on the validation set were used as the metrics to select the best performance epoch as well as the optimal hyper-parameters.
+After pre-training the model using the unannotated data, an additional single linear layer was fined tuned with the labeled data.
+The F1 score and the balanced accuracy~\citep{wegier2020application, feng2021imbalanced} on the validation set were the metrics used to select the best performance epoch as well as the optimal hyper-parameters.